bartongroup/RoSA/README.md

 ## How to use RoSA

 RoSA (currently) is a combination of an R package and some python scripts.
-The R package takes as input
+The R package takes as input datasets containing several different read counts:

+- Full read counts by gene
+- Antisense counts by gene (via a python script to create an antisense annotation) At least one of:
+- Spike-in sense and antisense counts (by aligning the reads data to the spike-ins, and generating read counts for each strand)
+- Spliced sense and antisense counts (via a python script to filter “sense-strand” spliced reads)

+Name each read counts file according to its strand and library as follows:
+\<library name\>fwdcounts.txt and \<library name>revcounts.txt.
+The counts files should contain the following tab-delimited columns:
+- Geneid
+- Chromosome
+- Start
+- End
+- Strand
+- Length
+- Forward counts
+- Reverse counts

+Each first row of the file should be a header row, with column names (the names themselves do not matter).
+Note that if featureCounts is used, it outputs an additional line at the top of the file which must be removed before inputting to RoSA.

 ## Contact information